-It’s easy to notice changes in behavior and eating habits that are sure signs of a problem.
+Regularly monitoring goldfish is the best way to diagnose early signs of an illness.
+It’s easier then to notice changes in behavior and eating habits that are sure signs of a problem.

-- Swim bladder problems cause a goldfish to float to the top of the tank.
+Swim bladder problems cause a goldfish to float to the top of the tank.
 The problem is generally caused by overfeeding.
 It can be genetic, but diet is usually the culprit.
-It may be necessary to move the fish to a separate tank and reduce feeding to remedy the problem.
+It might be necessary to move the fish to a separate tank and reduce feeding to remedy the problem.

 A fish staying at the bottom of the tank is a serious indication of a sick goldfish.

-Cleaning the water in the tank might help, but generally, when the goldfish are so sick they are gravitating to the bottom of the tank, it may be too late.
+Cleaning the water in the tank might help, but generally, when the goldfish are so sick they’re gravitating to the bottom of the tank, it may be too late.